KuoMiko/Textify/README.md

 # Textify

 This repository contains an API based application that has python as a backend code and HTML as the front-end code.
-The application allows user to classify environmental sounds and transcribe speech into text
+The application allows user to classify environmental sounds and transcribe speech into text.
+Note that this only works for Python 3.10.

 by Baby Blink A. Biongcog, Robin Alexandra B. Remollo, Tristan Alejandro F. Bariñan